 To keep on drawing means to keep on learning.
 If drawing helps you become more creative and helps you become better at animating too, what’s stopping you from practicing?

 If these 5 reasons have inspired you to continue drawing, share this post with your friends and fellow animators.
-Also, check out our Business of Animation Marketing Handbook and sign up for our masterclass.
+Also, check out our free Business of Animation Marketing Handbook and sign up for our free masterclass.